 Written by Adrienne* and Alexis

 The common narrative is that a product manager needs to have certain qualities and operate in a certain way in order to succeed, but the fact of the matter is, these things vary greatly depending on the company you are at.
 I* remember when I transitioned from working at Google as a PM on the Chrome Team, to working at Tesla on the in-car experience team.
-I started doing the same kinds of things that worked well at Google, only to realize that when I did them at Tesla, they were completely useless.
+I started doing the same kinds of things that worked well at Google, only to realize that at Tesla, these activities added no value.

 The role of a product manager is to drive down risk and uncertainty